Were clothes left in the dryer or washer?

 Tie strings, belts, sashes or other loose / strappy items prior to drying or place in an open mesh bag to prevent tangling and wrinkling of the load.
 Loose strings may tangle with other items in the dryer load.

-For best results, follow the wet load size recommendations noted for each cycle in the cycle guide found in your Use and Care Guide (select guides only).
+For best results, follow the wet load size recommendations noted for each cycle on cycle guide in manuals, select manuals only.

 Was a large load or mixed fabric load being washed?

-Overloading the dryer can cause wrinkling.
+Overloading the dryer can cause wrinkling, too.
 A crowded dryer keeps load items from tumbling freely, which slows drying and increases wrinkling.
+Mixing fabric types also increases wrinkling.
+Dry similar fabric types together to reduce wrinkling.

 Mixing fabric types also increases wrinkling.
 Lightweight synthetics and blends dry faster and can over dry and become wrinkled, while the 100% cotton items continue to dry.
 Dry similar fabric types together to reduce wrinkling.